Eimaen/MusixmatchClientLib/README.md

 - **Don't write bots at all**

 Now you have possibility to create Musixmatch bots with this library, but, if you want to use that as a bot, read the text above.
 If you are looking for some point-gaining information, it can be found in the `MusixmatchClientLib.Exploits`.
-They'll just get you some points ;D
+They'll just get you some points.
+I've contacted Musixmatch over *typeform* telling them about their vulnerabilities, but they didn't fix them, and they didn't even reply to my message.
+**They are not interested**.
+So, I can not stop you now.

+Anyway, breaking ToS is bannable.

 ## Usage
 Using the library is quite simple.